Fanom2813/whatsapp_bot/optimized.md

-modifying the vehicle with oversized tires or illegal accessories. our policy is based on trust, but we also strongly advise every beneficiary to use their vehicle responsibly and avoid risky behavior. babu motors is committed to protecting both your investment and our vehicles, and if a vehicle is involved in a crime, we will fully cooperate with authorities and disclose the registered user details. protect your vehicle. drive it yourself. own it with pride. thank you, sir. here is the suggested q28 based on your past conversations and guidance:
+modifying the vehicle with oversized tires or illegal accessories. our policy is based on trust, but we also strongly advise every beneficiary to use their vehicle responsibly and avoid risky behavior. babu motors is committed to protecting both your investment and our vehicles, and if a vehicle is involved in a crime, we will fully cooperate with authorities and disclose the registered user details. protect your vehicle. drive it yourself. own it with pride.
 q28: can i paint or modify the vehicle i got under drive-to-own? no, you are not allowed to repaint, rebrand, or modify the vehicle in any way without written permission from babu motors. all dto vehicles remain the legal property of babu motors until the final installment is paid. that means: